Mild solutions to a measure-valued mass evolution problem with flux boundary conditions: Model formulation and solution concept

 We assume that a single particle (`individual') is moving in the domain $[0,1]$ deterministically, described by the differential equation for its position $x(t)$ at time $t$:

-where $v:[0,1]\to\R$ is a Lipschitz function.
-Thus, a solution to \eqref{eq:indiv flow} is unique, it exists for time upto reaching the boundary $0$ or $1$ and depends continuously on initial conditions.
+Thus, a solution to \eqref{eq:indiv flow} is unique, it exists for time up to reaching the boundary $0$ or $1$ and depends continuously on initial conditions.
 Let $x(\cdot;x_0)$ be this solution and $I_{x_0}$ be its maximal interval of existence.
 Put